Monticello, California: Damming Putah Creek

 In 1896, a heavy stone bridge with three large arches was built across Putah Creek about 1.5 mi from Monticello, along the road leading to Napa.
 The bridge cost $19,500 and, at 298 ft long, was the largest stone bridge west of the Rocky Mountains.
 The well-engineered bridge survived the swollen flood of Putah Creek every winter thenceforward.

 As early as 1906, proposals were put forward to dam Putah Creek to form a reservoir.
 In 1907, the Mulholland-Goethals-Davis plan proposed a dam at Devil's Gate, the southeastern limit of the valley.
 Other plans were formulated, but no proposal was acted upon until 1947 when Solano County and the United States Bureau of Reclamation together formed the Solano Project, a combination of water plans including Monticello Dam, the Putah Diversion Dam, the Putah South Canal, the Terminal Dam and Reservoir, the Green Valley Conduit and various related water distribution systems.
 Residents of Monticello protested, but California Governor Earl Warren and Solano County promoted the dam as necessary for the economic and agricultural growth of the surrounding area.
 Residents started leaving the valley to find homes elsewhere.

 Dorothea Lange and Pirkle Jones were commissioned to shoot a photographic documentary of the death of the town, and of the displacement of its residents, for Life, but the magazine did not run the piece.
 Lange's Aperture magazine, however, devoted one whole issue to the photojournalists' work.

 Construction of the dam began in 1953.
 Vegetation in the valley was chopped down, fences torn down and buildings demolished down to their foundations.
 The town cemetery was moved to Spanish Flat, a bluff overlooking the valley.
 The Putah Creek Bridge, too well made to easily demolish, was left in place to be covered by the rising waters.
 Monticello Dam was completed in 1957, and Lake Berryessa was formed.
 On February 26, 1957, crews poured the last bucket of concrete for Monticello Dam.
 Following tradition, they tossed in a few coins as well.

 A post office functioned at Monticello from 1867 to 1956.

+George C. Read, the town's mayor from 1945-1949, later served in the administration of Dwight D. Eisenhower as a deputy assistant secretary of the Employment and Training Administration.